Farrell Named British And Irish Lions Coach For 2025 Tour To Australia - UrduPoint

 Farrell succeeds Warren Gatland, who has led the Lions on their last three tours to the southern hemisphere dating back to 2013.

-He was a member of Gatland's coaching team for the 2013 series win in Australia and tied series against New Zealand in 2017.
+He was part of Gatland's coaching team for the 2013 series win in Australia and tied series against New Zealand in 2017.

 "I know how special Lions Tours are having been involved in the 2013 and 2017 Tours, so I am delighted to get the chance to lead the team in 2025.